sharbelxo/HowToSmartContract/Structure.md

 # Structure

-The first thing we want to do, is to create a directory or folder, where our code and files will be placed.
+The first thing we want to do is to create a directory or folder where our code and files will be placed.

 You can do that, simply, by creating a new folder on your Desktop or anywhere you want.
 For the sake of this tutorial, we will be creating the folder on our Desktop.